Scotty McCreery's TikTok Tributes to George Strait Give Us Chills

 Damn Strait outta Tennessee! #SoldOut show in Bristol tonight!
 See yall soon?? #DamnStrait @georgestrait #GeorgeStrait #foryou #fyp #foryourpage

-McCreary released his debut studio album, Clear as Day, in October 2011 and was quickly certified platinum in the US.
-The album includes several of his top 20 country songs including "The Trouble With Girls" and "I Love You Big.
+McCreary released his debut studio album, Clear as Day, in October 2011, which was quickly certified platinum in the US.
+The album includes several of his top 20 country songs, including "The Trouble With Girls" and "I Love You Big."
 He went on to release a Christmas album in 2012 and released his third album, See You Tonight, in 2013.
-His fourth album, Season Change, was released in 2018 and became his fourth top 10 album in the US.
-Last year the singer released his fifth studio album, Same Truck, in September 2021.
+His fourth album, Seasons Change, was released in 2018 and became his fourth top 10 album in the US.
+Last year, the singer released his fifth studio album, Same Truck, in September 2021.

 Read More: Scotty McCreery's 'Five More Minutes' Inspired a Hallmark Christmas Movie